-- > The Office provides quality services and products at a reasonable cost - The Office's work is relevant-it assists in strengthening and advancing the Government's ability to achieve intended results - The scope of the Office's work covers all government agencies accountable to the Legislative Assembly and the people of Saskatchewan - Stakeholders understand and value the Office's work
+- > It provides quality services and products at a reasonable cost - Its work is relevant-it assists in strengthening and advancing the Government's ability to achieve intended results - The scope of its work covers all government agencies accountable to the Legislative Assembly and the people of Saskatchewan - Stakeholders understand and value the Office's work

 The following briefly describes the Office's key systems and practices for each of these areas.
 It includes the results of the current year audits of the Office highlighted in yellow.
-The Office's external auditor audits the Office's operational and financial performance.
+The Office's external auditor audits the Office's operational and financial performance.3